Bumper Plates are one of the best investments you can get for your home gym.

 But what exactly are bumper plates, and what is the point of them exactly?

-The main reason for using bumper plates is pretty simple: they allow you to drop the weight without destroying your plates or your lifting space.
+The main reason for using them is pretty simple: they allow you to drop the weight without destroying your plates or your home gym lifting space.

 Whatever you’re more worried about breaking, I guess.

-However, in this guide, I go over the pros and cons of bumper plates, bumpers vs Olympic plates and more!
+However, in this guide, I go over the pros and cons of bumper plates, bumpers vs iron plates, and more!

-You can also check out my guide on the best bumper plates to learn more.
+You can also check out my guide on the best bumper plates for your home gym to learn more.